-The Michigan Women's Commission was created by statute in 1968.
-Our duties include reviewing the status of women in Michigan, direction attention to critical problems confronting women, recommending ways of overcoming discrimination, enabling women to develop skills, making surveys and recognizing women's accomplishments and contributions to Michigan.
+The 15-member Michigan Women's Commission was created by statute in 1968.
+Commission duties include reviewing the status of women in Michigan, directing attention to critical problems confronting women, recommending ways of overcoming discrimination, enabling women to develop skills, conducting surveys and recognizing women's accomplishments and contributions to Michigan.
+Commissioners are appointed by the Governor and serve three-year terms.

 As a commissioner with the Michigan Women's Commission, you agree to: